Mont Albert North, Victoria

 Mont Albert North is a suburb of Melbourne, Victoria, Australia, 13 km east of Melbourne's Central Business District, located within the City of Whitehorse local government area.
 Mont Albert North recorded a population of 5,609 at the 2021 census.

 The northern border of the suburb is the Eastern Freeway and the southern border is Kenmare Street, while Elgar Road constitutes the boundary in the east.
 The western boundary is a series of back streets running close to Union Road.
 This boundary follows the municipal boundary with the City of Boroondara.

 In the 12-month period to January 2020 Mont Albert North reported a median house price of A$1.15 million for a three bedroom house.

 History

 The area was originally called Mont Albert North.
 It was then renamed Box Hill North, then subsequently renamed back to Mont Albert North.

 Mont Albert North Post Office opened on 1 July 1957 and closed in 1993.

 Milk bar

 One of the famous sites in Mont Albert North has been the milk bar, located on the corner of Access Road and Arcade Road.
 For many years this has been the meeting place of many young adults within the area and it continues to be an iconic part of Mont Albert North.
-In mid-2008 the popular soap opera Neighbours was filmed at the milk bar, with it being a great event for the local community.
+In mid-2008 the popular soap opera Neighbours was filmed at the milk bar.
 In early 2021, the milk bar was sold and re-constructed into a café called "Matilda".